suzdalnitski/honesto-prototype/README.md

+Due to the limited amount of time available to work on this prototype, I've had to make some tradeoffs

 # Features omitted
 Logging in
+View Submission - page wasn't present in the design

-# Compromises made
+# Tradeoffs made
-Due to the limited amount of time available to work on this prototype, I've had to make some compromises

 ## Testing
 ## Performance